MileHacker Logo

 Specialized Transport Tip

-Consider a boat tour on the city canal.
-It is a relaxing way to see Riga's parks, bridges, and Art Nouveau buildings from an unique vantage point.
+Consider a boat tour about the city canal.
+It is a relaxing way to see Riga's parks, bridges, and A Style of art and architecture buildings from an unique vantage point.

 These tours offer a different perspective than land-based sightseeing.